danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-21-undimmed-presentation-detents-in-swiftui.md

 ## Undimming the underlying view in SwiftUI

-With all these new things in place, we can now create a view modifier that lets us provide presentation detents together with a largest undimmed detent value:
+We can now create a view modifier that lets us provide presentation detents together with a largest undimmed detent value:

 ```swift
 public struct PresentationDetentsViewModifier: ViewModifier {